r3e-network/neo-indexer/docs/indexer-deep-analysis/04-recording-execution-traces.md

 - Implemented by overriding `ApplicationEngine.OnSysCall` in `src/Neo/SmartContract/TracingApplicationEngine.Syscalls.cs`.
 - The recorded `gasCost` is computed from the engine’s `FeeConsumed` delta across the syscall, so it includes any dynamic fees charged inside the syscall handler.

+Runtime log tracing notes:
+- `System.Runtime.Log` messages are recorded to the partitioned `runtime_logs` table (best-effort, only on successful syscall execution).

 Opcode tracing notes:
 - Implemented by `TracingDiagnostic` (`src/Neo/SmartContract/TracingDiagnostic.OpCodes.cs`).
 - `gasConsumed` is the opcode fee (`OpCodePriceTable * ExecFeeFactor`).
 Syscall fees are recorded separately in `syscall_traces`.